jasoncrevier/server-config/basic server setup/README.md

 Lastly, log out of your server and log back in to apply docker and sudo access.

-## Create a non-root user and disable logging in as root
+## Disable logging in as root

-It's a good idea to create a new user, give them root privileges, and disable logging in as root.
+It's a good idea to create a non-root user, give them permission to use sudo (to escalate to root on a per-command basis), and disable logging remotely through ssh as root.
 That way, if someone does manage to gain access to your server, they still need your password to run anything as root.
-Here's how:

-### Set up a new user
+### Set up a new user (you can skip this if you used the setup script above)

 First, add a user (replace USER with the username you want):